 While the world views singleness as a problem, Scripture views singleness as an opportunity.

 In 1 Corinthians 7:32–34, Paul writes,

 Christ’s impressive single-mindedness for accomplishing the Father’s will on earth did not allow him to be entangled in a romantic relationship.
-For traveling apostles such as Paul, a wife and children were a huge liability as he was “in journeyings often, in perils of waters, in perils of robbers, in perils by mine own countrymen, in perils by the heathen, in perils in the city, in perils in the wilderness, in perils in the sea, in perils among false brethren” (2 Corinthians 11:26).
+For traveling apostles such as Paul, a wife and children were a huge liability as he was “on frequent journeys, in danger from rivers, danger from robbers, danger from my own people, danger from Gentiles, danger in the city, danger in the wilderness, danger at sea, danger from false brothers” (2 Cor.
+11:26).

 But even if you aren’t called to a dangerous life as a missionary, singleness is an opportunity for a special level of single-mindedness.
 Singleness is not a problem to be solved.
 While it is possible to be live with a single-minded focus on God and still be a good husband and father, it is not without its challenges.
 It is no coincidence that many of our spiritual heroes—upon closer inspection—have advanced the kingdom at the cost of strained marriages.